emitruc/genoloader/README.md

 # GENOLOADER

+First, log into your AWS instance and move to the folder activity `~/workshop_material/30_genetic_load_genotypes_counts`

+You'll need to execute some scripts in the bash terminal and then visualize pdf files, either via guacamole or downloading the files with `scp`

 ## HOW TO ESTIMATE GENETIC LOAD IN INDIVIDUALS AND POPULATIONS FROM GENOMIC DATA

 Genetic load is estimated by summing up the fitness deficit caused by all deleterious alleles present in the genome of an individual.